 The park hopes to expand the number of volunteers and staff who participate in the MPA Watch Program.
-In addition, we hope to continue to include MPA Watch as a component in in-person school field trips to the site, where Park Staff share the importance of MPA Watch Data and students have the opportunity to participate in scientific research (please note: only one survey is submitted with field trips).
+In addition, we hope to continue to include MPA Watch as a component in in-person school field trips to the site, where Park Staff share the importance of MPA Watch Data and students have the opportunity to participate in scientific research (please note: only one survey completed by a staff member is submitted per field trips).